 Respectful and responsible holiday – tips for visitors

-Sustainability is a state of mind and a way of life.
-By honouring the nature and all its miracles, we are halfway there.
-By making some personal responsible choices and actions we are truly making a difference.
+Sustainability is both a state of mind and a way of life.
+By honouring nature and all its wonders, we are already halfway there.
+Through responsible personal choices and actions, we can truly make a difference.

-You as a visitor can make responsible choices.
-We are happy to share the beauty of our country with you, but we hope we all stick to promising to take a good care of it.
-Here are some tips for you to take this into consideration on your Lapland holiday.
+As a visitor, you can make responsible choices.
+We are happy to share the beauty of our country with you, but we hope that together we can promise to take good care of it.
+Here are some tips to help you keep this in mind during your Lapland holiday.

 The minimum commitment